 Types of Utensils Required:

 As I told you earlier also that I prefer to cook greens in an iron skillet.
 Recently, I bought one and that is really good so I would like to introduce that to you.
-In fact, This is the best iron pan I bought, it is multi purpose and with lid too.
+In fact, This is the best iron pan I bought, it is multi-purpose and with a lid too.

 - clean and wash spinach and cut potatoes in square pieces.

 - Heat oil in a large pan on medium heat.
 Once the oil is hot, add the cumin seeds and let them sizzle for a few seconds.
-Then add hing, chopped garlic, and dried red chilies.
-Break the dried red chilies before adding to the pan for more heat.
+Then add hing, chopped garlic, and dried red chillies.
+Break the dried red chillies before adding them to the pan for more heat.

-- Cook for 1 minute until the garlic starts changing color.
+- Cook for 1 minute until the garlic starts changing colour.
 Stir in the chopped potatoes and mix.
-Add turmeric, coriander, red chili powder, salt along with 3 tablespoons water.
+Add turmeric, coriander, red chilli powder and salt along with 3 tablespoons of water.